People in my ear think I can do 13 things at once.

 Senate's closer game than in the House.

-The Senate, it's a little he has a little iffier time there, but not really by much.
+The Senate, it's a little, he has a little iffier time there, but not really by much.

-The only person that's going to be able to harm Obama is himself, and the cumulative effect of these individual little things that most people are just happening in an isolated way probably wouldn't give much weight to, but giving up all of our interrogations, Steve.
+And the cumulative effect of these individual little things that most people, if they were just happening in an isolated way, probably wouldn't give much weight to.

 Here, listen to Mike Hayden talk about this.

-So you're suggesting that we no longer will have the ability to extract, extract the information that we need.
+So you're suggesting that we no longer will have the ability to extract the information that we need.

-We have made it more difficult in a whole host of circumstances I can imagine more difficult for CIA officers to defend the nation.
+I think that teaching our enemies our outer limits by taking techniques off the table, we have made it more difficult in a whole host of circumstances I can imagine, more difficult for CIA officers to defend the nation.

 The really dangerous effect of this, Chris, is that you will have agency officers stepping back from the kinds of things that the nation expects them to do.